Important Coronavirus Information

 At Benedictine Living Community-Regina, our priority is the health and wellness of our residents and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-All visitors must enter at the First Street entrance and park either in the First Street parking lot or side streets.
-All visitors will still need to be screened for COVID-19 before their visit, to wear a well-fitting face mask for the duration of their visit, maintain social distance from other residents and staff, practice good hand hygiene and remain in the resident’s room or designated visiting space.
+All visitors must be screened for COVID-19 before their visit, wear a well-fitting face mask for the duration of their visit, maintain social distance from other residents and staff, practice good hand hygiene and remain in the resident’s room or designated visiting space.
 Visitors who have been exposed to COVID-19 in the last 14 days prior to their visit will not be allowed into the building.
 Your cooperation with these measures is greatly appreciated.

 Please note – visitation may be cancelled on short notice if a resident or employee tests positive for COVID-19.
 If a resident or employee tests positive, we are required to restrict general visitation until testing has been completed.

-Benedictine Living Community-Regina is offering regular coronavirus testing to employees and residents and as needed when symptoms arise.
-This testing offers benefits such as peace of mind to residents and staff as they learn their personal COVID-19 status.
-Testing also helps to identify those who may have the virus and many not show symptoms so we can care for them and potentially limit transmission to others.
+Benedictine Living Community-Regina is currently offering regular coronavirus testing to unvaccinated employees and as needed to residents and employees with symptoms.
+Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
+Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will update our hotline – 651-404-7996 – if our testing identifies any new positive cases.

 Infection Control Measures